Perform simple searches, like the ones you use in Google. A single term for a condition and another for an intervention may suffice.

 We combine automatic translation, crowdsourcing , and collaborative translation, in order to provide all the information in all the different languages included in Epistemonikos.

-Epistemonikos gathers information from multiple sources of systematic reviews, overviews of reviews and structured summaries.
+Epistemonikos gathers information from multiple sources of systematic reviews, broad syntheses of reviews and structured summaries.

 Primary studies in Epistemonikos include all of the studies that met the inclusion criteria for the systematic reviews in Epistemonikos.